Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/08 Chapter-6 Old Bonegrinder.md

 > In a rotting wooden closet are three crates, stacked one atop another, with small doors set into them.
 Next to the closet is a heap of discarded clothing.
 A ladder climbs to a wooden trapdoor in the nine-foot-high ceiling.
 A moldy bed with a tattered canopy stands nearby.
 ^41e

-[[5.
-Mechanics/Bestiary/Npc/Morgantha (COS).md\|Morgantha]]'s daughters are repulsive even in their human guises.
+[[4.
+World Almanac/NPCs/Morgantha (COS).md\|Morgantha]]'s daughters are repulsive even in their human guises.
 When they are not singing, dancing, or telling terrible jokes to one another, they are pricking captured children with needles to make them cry.
 Any attempt to free the children incurs the hags' wrath.

 The discarded clothing belongs to children whom the night hags have already devoured.
 The trapdoor in the ceiling can be pushed open to reveal area O4.